Welcome! If you enjoy the content here, please sign up below for the newsletter!

 The Bread of Life

 I would argue that there is something more fundamental than diet in the minds of the people of the Bible when they read Genesis 1.
 Considering the deep liturgical emphasis of the text, and the many ways in the text in which we can see the focus of liturgy, sacred time, and sacred space, this is also the reading we should bring in to Genesis 1:30-31.
-It is not a matter of diet and science, but liturgy and theology.
+It is not a matter of diet and nutrition and science, but liturgy and theology.

 Bread is quite the heady theme to trace through Scripture.
 Used in sacrifice, for hospitality, the manna that came from heaven, and most importantly--Jesus, our Bread of Life, the very sustainer of creation and the One who instituted the meal that Christians have participated together in ever since.
 How many of these connect within liturgy?
 (Hint: all of them!!)

 One of the cautions we need to follow in biblical interpretation is to ensure that we are not inserting our own ideas into the text.
 Are we looking at our problems, or are we looking at the way the ancient person viewed the world?
 Temple.
 Sabbath.
 Sacred space.
 Sacrifice.
 Manna.
 Our daily bread.
 The last supper.
 Communion.
 These are all concepts that arise from the Bible itself.
 In The Liturgy of Creation, Michael LeFebvre shows how the Torah is based on the liturgical calendar of the Promised Land....another piece to this layered mosaic.
 "Not seeing vegetarianism in Genesis 1" is not some attempt to "fit evolution into the Bible."
 Rather, it's the beginning piece to this beautiful structure that we see in the beginning, that stretches into the whole of Torah, and beyond that to Jesus and our participation in his life in the church.
 Not vegetarianism but--if I can put it succinctly--eucharist.
-(The communal celebration of Jesus that brings us together as his Body.)
+(The communal celebration of Jesus that brings us together as his Body in gratitude for what God has done.)

 For the record, I don't care if you're vegetarian--again, that's not the point.
 The point is to see the text for what it is, and see how it brings life to our lives in Christ.
 Jesus wasn't going around proclaiming the kingdom of vegetarians, but the Kingdom of Heaven.
 This is a kingdom in which we are to participate with him and with his Body of believers.